deeperdolphin/papers/spectrum.md

 Algorithm 2 provides the pseudocode for Spectrum layer selection.
 The core idea is to sort layers by SNR within each module and select the top k% to train.
 This SNR-ranked subset of layers is then passed to the optimizer for training while the rest of the model is frozen.

-## 4.3 Training Procedure

-Spectrum's training procedure is summarized in Algorithm 3.
-The key steps are:

-1) Initialize the model and SpectrumAnalyzer.
-2) For each training iteration:
-    a) Compute layer SNRs using SpectrumAnalyzer.
-    b) Select top layers to train based on SNR rankings.
-    c) Perform forward and backward pass, updating selected layers.
-3) Evaluate the model on the validation set and repeat from step 2 until convergence.

-By repeatedly analyzing layer SNRs and selecting high-SNR layers to train, Spectrum is able to adapt the trainable parameters as the model learns.
-This dynamic layer selection strategy allows efficient focusing of compute on the most task-relevant parameters throughout training.

-The Spectrum methodology is model-agnostic and can be applied to any neural network architecture.
-In our experiments (Section 4), we show that Spectrum achieves significant speedups and memory savings on a range of language models and tasks compared to full fine-tuning and prior efficient training methods.

 [4] Marchenko, V. A., and Leonid A. Pastur.
 "Distribution of eigenvalues for some sets of random matrices."
 Matematicheskii Sbornik 114.4 (1967): 507-536.

 # 5 Experiments